TwoRingSoft/pkpassgenerator/README.md

 ## JSON

-There is a template JSON file (pass.json) with placeholders where you fill in the appropriate required values, and a few sample fields for basic info to get you started.
+There is a template JSON file (`pass.json.template`) with placeholders where you fill in the appropriate required values, and a few sample fields for basic info to get you started.
+This is copied to `pass.json` for you to edit by `make init`, which is `.gitignore`d to avoid committing sensitive data to source control.

 > This sets up a "generic" pass; see references linked below for more types, as well as fields you may include.